David-OConnor/ewald/README.md

 If not using these, for example in cosmology simulations, consider Barnes Hut, or Fast Multipole Methods (FMM) instead.

+The API is split into two main parts: A standalone function to calculate short-range force, and a struct with forces method for long-range reciprical forces.

 Uses Rayon to parallelize as thread pools.
 Support for SIMD (256-bit and 512-bit), is planned.
 To use on an nVidia GPU, enable the `cuda` feature in `Cargo.toml`.